leslem/web_home/content/post/10-years-in-r.md

 toc: true
 ---

-## Before I knew about R
+## Before R

-My interest in analyzing and visualizing data began when we learned to make scatterplots with Excel during my high school chemistry class.
-As I learned to use specialized bioinformatics software in college classes, I was still using Excel for data manipulation and plotting.
-Then I learned to use the visualization-focused software JMP In for my biostatistics class.
-JMP In is a cheaper (and now-defunct) student version of JMP, which is produced by the same folks who make SAS.
-I enjoyed using it to make plots and run statistical tests, so I used it happily for the year or two that my (very expensive) license lasted.
+Like many people, I started out using Excel for data analysis using the skills I'd learned in high school science classes.
+During college I learned to use JMP In for my biostatistics class.
+JMP In is a cheaper (and now-defunct) student version of JMP, produced by the same folks who make SAS.
+I happily used it for plotting and statistical tests for the year or two that my (very expensive) license lasted.

-## How I learned about R

-During a meeting with my biostatistics professor, we talked about some of the limitations and frustrations of JMP In and why he'd chosen to use it for teaching the course.
-Basically, it was better than Excel but less expensive than SAS or SPSS.
-He said he wished he could teach the course using R instead, a free statistics programming language that he was really interested to learn.
+During a meeting with my biostatistics professor, he said he wished he could teach the course using R instead, a free statistics programming language that he was really interested to learn.
 He was sure it wouldn't be a good fit for most of the students (largely pre-med and pre-vet biology majors), but he suggested I take a look at it.
 I've thought back on this conversation a lot over the years because I wish I'd taken his advice and learned R then and there.
-Instead I didn't try using it until starting grad school.

 ## How I learned R

-As my first project in the lab I would go on to join for my dissertation work, my advisor assigned a small analysis project to me for the sake of learning R with a couple of small scale genetics data sets.
-I've gone back and looked at the first few R scripts and plots that I saved from this early project and I'm pretty happy with how my first forays into R went.

-I'd love to display my very first few bits of R code below but unfortunately I lost in.
+As my first project my dissertation lab, my advisor gave me a couple of small genetic analysis tasks to learn in R. I've gone back and looked at the first few scripts and plots that I saved from this early project and I'm pretty happy with how my first forays into R went.
+I'd love to display my very first few bits of R code below but unfortunately I lost it.
 The experience taught me a memorable lesson about code reproducibility.
 My advisor first demonstrated a few R commands by typing directly at the R console in the R.app GUI.
 I didn't realize at first that there was any other way to interact with R, so I left R.app open for several days as I figured out how to make my first couple of plots.
 It never occurred to me to save the commands I was inputting to the console, and after a couple of days running, R.app crashed!
 When he saw me struggling over this, my advisor finally showed me the R.app editor window and explained about saving the R code to files.
 I've looked over those first R files, and it's funny to see that I saved them with a `.txt` extension.
 I also saved quite a few files with a `.r` extension instead of `.R`.

 ### Some of my earliest R code